LibraryofVA/plugin-Export-2.0/README.md

 An Export section is added to the bottom of the Collections/Show page.
 - Download ZIP file containing a transcription pdf for each item (collection->item)
 - Download ZIP file containing a transcription pdf for each file (collection->item->file)
+- Download ZIP file containing a transcription .txt file for each file (collection->item->file)
 - View the original file names from this collection (collection->item->file)